Causes of AC Failure

 Whether you are getting ready to experience your first or fiftieth Texas summer, it is likely that you know how important it will be to have a well-functioning air conditioner.
 Trying to endure a hot summer day without air conditioning is not only sure to be uncomfortable and miserable, but it can also be dangerous.
 So, whether you are a homeowner, landlord, renter, or business owner, keeping your AC system in good working order should be a top priority.

 At Custom Air Systems, our team of professional HVAC technicians has extensive experience in air conditioning repair and maintenance.
-One of our goals as a leader in the Texas HVAC community is to provide residents with education relating to their home or business HVAC system, empowering them to take the steps necessary to keep it running properly.
+One of our goals as a leader in the Texas AC community is to provide residents with education relating to their home or business AC system, empowering them to take the steps necessary to keep it running properly.
 A common topic we discuss with customers is how they can play a significant part in preventing AC failure, through the proper, professional maintenance of their unit.
 Just as you need to take care of your vehicle to keep it in good shape, the same is true of an air conditioning unit.

 Although many AC problems can be averted with regular maintenance by a licensed professional, there is still always the small chance that an issue can arise.
 To help you understand more about what can cause these problems, we rounded up the most common causes of AC failure, and what you can do to avoid them.

 - Low refrigerant levels.
 A refrigerant is a chemical that allows your AC unit to remove heat and humidity from your home or business – essentially, it’s responsible for the cooling.
 If your unit has any leaks in the lines carrying refrigerants, it will eventually reach a point where the levels are too low to cool efficiently.
 A technician will need to repair any leaks and top off the refrigerant to bring it back to its optimal level.